Sacroiliac joint: Ligaments

-The anterior ligament is not much of a ligament at all and in most cases is just a slight thickening of the anterior joint capsule.
-The anterior ligament is thin and not as well defined as the posterior sacroiliac ligaments.
+The anterior sacroiliac ligament is relatively thin, often appearing as a slight thickening of the anterior joint capsule, and is less well defined than the posterior sacroiliac ligaments.

 The posterior sacroiliac (SI) ligaments can be further divided into short (intrinsic) and long (extrinsic).
-The dorsal interosseous ligaments are very strong ligaments.
-They are often stronger than bone, such that the pelvis may actually fracture before the ligament tears.
+The dorsal interosseous ligaments are very strong, and in some cases pelvic fractures may occur before the ligaments tear.
 The dorsal sacroiliac ligaments include both long and short ligaments.
 The long dorsal sacroiliac joint ligaments run in an oblique vertical direction while the short (interosseous) runs perpendicular from just behind the articular surfaces of the sacrum to the ilium and functions to keep the sacroiliac joint from distracting or opening.
 The sacrotuberous and sacrospinous ligaments (also known as the extrinsic sacroiliac joint ligaments) limit the amount the sacrum flexes.

 The ligaments of the sacroiliac joint loosen during pregnancy due to the hormone relaxin; this loosening, along with that of the related symphysis pubis, permits the pelvic joints to widen during the birthing process.
 The long SI ligaments may be palpated in thin persons for pain and compared from one side of the body to the other; however, the reliability and the validity of comparing ligaments for pain have currently not been shown.
-The interosseous ligaments are very short and run perpendicular from the iliac surface to the sacrum, they keep the auricular surfaces from abducting or opening/distracting.
+The interosseous ligaments are very short and run perpendicular from the iliac surface to the sacrum, they keep the articular surfaces from abducting or opening/distracting.